 The following are some of its definitions:

+(i) Jones.
+“Social change is a term used to describe variations in, or modifications of, any aspect of social processes, social patterns, social interaction or social organisation.”

+(ii) Mazumdar, H. T. “Social change may be defined as a new fashion or mode, either modifying or replacing the old, in the life of a people, or in the operation of a society.”

+(iii) Gillin and Gillin.
+“Social changes are variations from the accepted modes of life; whether due to alteration in geographical conditions, in cultural equipment, composition of the population or ideologies and whether brought about by diffusion or inventions within the group.”

+(iv) Davis.
+By “Social change is meant only such alterations as occur in social organisation, that is, structure and functions of society.”

+(v) Merrill and Eldredge.
+“Social change means that large number of persons are engaging in activities that differ from those which they or their immediate forefathers engaged in some time before.”

 On the basis of these definitions it may be concluded that social change refers to the modifications which take place in the life patterns of people.
 It does not refer to all the changes going on in the society.
 The changes in art, language, technology; philosophy etc., may not be included in the term ‘Social change’ which should be interpreted in a narrow sense to mean alterations in the field of social relationships.